Michaela Coel: Critical acclaim (2020–present)

 Coel created, wrote, produced, co-directed and starred in the comedy-drama series I May Destroy You, inspired by her own experience of sexual assault.
 The show launched on BBC One in the UK and HBO in the US in June 2020 to widespread acclaim.
 She acknowledged refusing $1 million from Netflix after the streaming service declined to offer her intellectual property ownership of her show.

 In 2020, Coel was included in Time's 100 Most Influential People.
 She was also named as one of the breakout stars of 2020 for film.
 Coel also appeared in British Vogue's 2020 list of influential women.
 Furthermore, in the 15th annual Powerlist of the most influential people of African or African-Caribbean heritage in the United Kingdom, Coel was ranked fourth for the impact of her work on I May Destroy You.

-In July 2021, Coel was cast in Black Panther: Wakanda Forever.
+In July 2021, Coel was cast in Black Panther: Wakanda Forever which was released on November 11, 2022.
 She plays the role of Aneka, a member of the Dora Milaje.

 Coel's first book, Misfits: a Personal Manifesto, was published simultaneously in the UK and the USA on 7 September 2021 by Ebury Press.
 Based on her MacTaggart lecture at 2018's Edinburgh Festival, which touches on Coel's experiences with racism and misogyny, her publisher described the book as "a powerful manifesto on how speaking your truth and owning your differences can transform your life".

+Coel was elected a Fellow of the Royal Society of Literature in 2022.
+She will next star in David Lowery's Mother Mary.

+On 19 August 2024 Coel announced her first TV show in four years.
+The upcoming TV show will see Coel write, star in and executive produce First Day On Earth, a 10-part series for the BBC, which will begin filming in 2025.

 Personal life

-At the 2016 BAFTA Awards, Coel wore a dress, designed by her mother, made of Kente cloth.
-She has said that, like her Chewing Gum character Tracey, she became very religious in the Pentecostal faith and embraced celibacy.
+At the 2016 British Academy Television Awards, Coel wore a gown designed by her mother, made of Kente cloth.
+She has said that, like her Chewing Gum character Tracey, she became very religious as a Pentecostal Christian and embraced celibacy.
 Coel stopped practising Pentecostalism after attending Guildhall.
-She identifies as aromantic.